 I love farm tours and getting to pick items straight from the tree, vine, bush or ground.
 There is such a visceral connection to seeing how food is grown, especially for young kids.
 We had my three-year-old niece with us and watching her light up as she yanked an apple off the tree was priceless.
 Of course, the adults had fun too- mostly talking about all the yummy treats we were planning on making with our bounty.
 Homemade apple sauce, apple chips, apple cake and of course- these apple pie bars.

 Similar to my peach pie bars from earlier this year, these apple pie bars are almost foolproof.
-Make a quick dough using flour, oats and enough butter and water to hold it together.
+Make a quick dough using oats, walnuts and enough vegan butter and water to hold it together.
 Since I want everyone to be able to enjoy these bars, I opted for vegan butter from Earth Balance.
-It tastes just like regular butter, but completely dairy-free.
+It tastes just like regular butter, but completely dairy-free and free from trans fats.
 Press half of the crust into a square baker, then top with gently cooked, spiced apples and the rest of the crust.
 Bake until golden brown, then remove and let cool completely.

 Honestly, that’s the hardest step in this whole recipe- letting the bars cool completely.
 It’s so tempting to cut into them when they are still barely warm, but you risk the filling oozing out.
 Once they bars have cooled all the way, they are set!
 Ready to be sliced and eaten.